mpv-player/mpv/DOCS/man/options.rst

     flat list.
 Note that depending on the file, tracks from different programs may be completely unrelated to each other.

+``--show-dependent-tracks=<yes|no>``
+    Show dependent tracks in the track list (default: no).
+Dependent tracks carry coded data that is not independently decodable.
+For example, the tile sub-streams that make up a tiled HEIF image, the raw coded layers of an IAMF audio element, or the enhancement stream in an LCEVC group.
+They are hidden by default because exposing them would clutter the track list with entries that cannot be meaningfully selected on their own.

 ``--track-auto-selection=<yes|no>``
     Enable the default track auto-selection (default: yes).
 Enabling this will make the player select streams according to ``--aid``, ``--alang``, and